 Now you are running the MySQL database i.e. MariaDB and secured it too.
 You can test by connecting to database and running simple command –

 root@kerneltalks # mysql -u root -p Enter password: Welcome to the MariaDB monitor.
 Commands end with ; or \g.
 Your MariaDB connection id is 18 Server version: 5.5.60-MariaDB MariaDB Server Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 MariaDB [(none)]> SELECT VERSION(); +----------------+ | VERSION() | +----------------+ | 5.5.60-MariaDB | +----------------+ 1 row in set (0.00 sec)

 Setting up PHP in LAMP

 Install PHP to complete this step.
-Install PHPMyadmin if you are planning to host dynamic website using CMS like WordPress.
+Install PHPMyAdmin if you are planning to host a dynamic website using CMS like WordPress.

 root@kerneltalks # yum install php